-It is a condition that you may not know about, you may not realize you have, but it can be very serious for your immediate and long-term physical and mental health.
+It is a condition that you may not know about or realize you have, but it can be severe for your immediate and long-term physical and mental health.

-Hypoperfusion (shock) is the inadequate perfusion of the body’s tissues, resulting in an inadequate supply of oxygen and nutrients to the body’s tissues.
+Hypoperfusion (shock) is the inadequate perfusion of the body’s tissues, resulting in an insufficient supply of oxygen and nutrients to the body’s tissues.

-Hypoperfusion can occur anywhere in the body as a result of a variety of conditions.
+Hypoperfusion can occur anywhere in the body due to a variety of conditions.
 It is common in the extremities, such as the hands and feet, the kidneys, the skin, and the heart.
-It can be the result of external conditions, numerous diseases or physical activities and conditions of the spine.
+It can result from external conditions, numerous diseases or physical activities, and spine conditions.

 Blood carries oxygen and nutrients to the cells of the body.
 Any drop in the supply of these life-sustaining substances results in decreased cellular performance and, if severe enough, cellular damage that the body may or may not repair.